Gallipoli Puglia, Italy Travel Guide

 Grants access to state-provided healthcare on the same terms as Italian citizens.

 Gallipoli is generally a safe city for tourists.
-The crime rate is low.
-Petty crime, like pickpocketing, may occur, specifically in crowded tourist areas like the Old Town's narrow streets, busy markets, or during festivals, especially in peak season.
+The crime rate is not high.
+Petty crime, like pickpocketing, may occur, specifically in crowded tourist areas like the Old Town's narrow streets, busy markets, or during festivals, notably during the busy time.
 Remain vigilant and aware of your surroundings, just as you might in any popular tourist destination.

 Travel insurance is highly recommended for all travelers.
-A comprehensive policy covers medical emergencies, emergency evacuation, trip cancellation or interruption, lost or delayed luggage, and personal liability.
+A comprehensive policy covers medical emergencies, emergency evacuation, cancellation or interruption of your trip, lost or delayed luggage, and personal liability.
 For specific details on these coverages, consider checking with providers like World Nomads, SafetyWing, or Insubuy.

 112

-Locate contact info for your home country's embassy or consulate in Italy before your trip (usually in Rome or Milan).
+Locate contact info for your home country''s foreign office in Italy before your trip (usually in Rome or Milan).

-Keep digital and physical copies of your passport, visa, and insurance details separate from originals for replacement procedures.
+Have both digital and paper copies of your passport, visa, and insurance details separate from originals for replacement procedures.